telerik/winforms-docs/controls/dock/design-time/layout-builder.md

 # Advanced Layout Designer

-This designer allows you to build your layout ad design-time.
+This designer allows you to build your layout at design-time.
 You can arrange the windows the same way as at run time.

 >caption Figure 1: Advanced Layout Designer.